runtimerevolution/survey/README.md

 ```
 # Compability
 ### Rails
-Survey supports Rails 3 and 4.
-For use in Rails 4.
-Rails 4 support is recent, so some minor issues may still be present,
+Survey supports Rails 6 and 7.
+Rails 6/7 support is recent, so some minor issues may still be present,
 please report them.

 ### Active Admin